Discover Our Museums

 Looking to explore the University Museums collection from the comfort of your home, classroom or senior home?
 The University Museums is proud to unveil a new program that brings our highly trained docents to your computer screen through Zoom.
 These one-hour long PowerPoint presentations created by our docents encourages viewers to engage their visual literacy skills by looking at curated artwork in the University Museums’ permanent collection.

 The Digital Docent Program is a free well-being program offered to organizations in our community to expand participant’s skills in looking, feeling and wondering about art.
 This program is free of charge, but two weeks’ notice is required.
 Please fill out the Tour Request Form and select Digital Docent Program.
-Questions about the Digital Docent Program can be directed to Interpretive Specialist, Brooke Rogers at firstname.lastname@example.org.
+For questions regarding the Digital Docent Program, please use the contact form or email firstname.lastname@example.org.

 Participants are intellectually engaged in a stimulating activity